luizamarnet/deep_clustering/README.md

-# Convolutional Autoencoder Project
+# Deep Clustering Project

-The aim of this project is to develop a convolutional autoencoder for imagens. <br/>
+The aim of this project is to cluter imagens using deep models. <br/>
-The encoder part of the model will be used later in a model to clusterize images.
+The models trained in the 'autoencoder' repository will be used in this project.

 ## About the Project

 The models were developed in Python using Keras.<br/>
 The models were validated using 5-folds cross-validation and all of them were tested on the same dataset.<br/>
-As examples, we trained the autoencoder with 2 datasets: CIFAR-10 and MNIST.
+As examples, we trained the autoencoder with 2 datasets: CIFAR-10 and MNIST.<br/>
+For each dataset three steps will be carried out.
+* The images will be flattened and clusterized using k-means;
+* Each image will be inserted into the encoder derived from the autoendores of the other project.
+The output of the encoder will be clustered using k-means.
+* A clustering layer is placed on the top of the encoder model and the new model is trained as a self supervised model.
+This is the deep clusterinig model developed.
+As the autoencoder model was trained with 5-folds cross-validation, the 5 models will be used here.
+This way, the clusterization using the putpout of the encoder will be done 5 times and 5 deep clustering models will be traied.
+Model over, the training part of each clusterization will be caried out with the respective subsets used in the traing of each autoendor during the cross-validation, and the same subset of images will be used as test dataset.
+Hence, the tests realized and the comparison between the models are fair.

 ## About the Training
 In both examples, the models were trained with backpropagation using Adam  algorithm.<br/>